cheyennen0503/sass/entries/entry04.md

 ```

+## Functions and Operations
+When I looked at the overview of this section, I noticed that there were familiar topics that I have learned before in coding: for loops, each loops, and conditionals.
+I questioned why it would be necessary to do operations on colors, but I now see that this can be a very powerful thing because you can make a color dependent on something else if something changes.
+For example if you divide your color by the width and the width changes, then the color will change for that width.

+When you do operations on colors, the operation is on every other number.
+For example if you have ``` $color: #010203 + #040506;```, the new number will become ```color: #050709;```.

 ## Next Steps
 1. Watch the Youtube Video.
 Since I was so focused on codecademy this week, watching this video I hope will help me get an even better understanding of SASS.
 2. Build small things with what I have learned in SASS so far.